anmaped/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

-### Confifg the cam on the WebUi
+### Configure the camera on the WebUi
-- Go to Settings and select the MOdel of the cam (in this case the Mijia 2018)
+- Go to Settings and select the Model of the cam (in this case the Mijia 2018)
 - Go to wireless in the settings, select the mode and insert your home router's network credentials.
-Don't chose the type AP, as it will create an AP and this is not what we want.
+Don't chose the type AP, as it will create an acess point/hotspot and this is not what we want.